Ashwini Upadhyay: Women and family

 On family issues, Upadhyay filed PIL seeking a Uniform Divorce Law for women.
 In another one he seeks the Supreme Court to ban the practice of polygamy and nikah halala in the Muslim community.
-In May 2021, a PIL was filed for two child policy to control the population explosion in the country.
+In May 2021, he filed a PIL for a two child policy.
 He sought the introduction of population control law and also made MOHFW a party to this PIL.

 Challenging the RTE act, Upadhyay also filed petition demanding a common curriculum for madarssas and vedic schools.
-In 2019, he filed a petition for the protection of non naga ethnicities in the commercial town of Dimapur following the ILP system.
+In 2019, he filed a petition for the protection of non-naga ethnicities in the commercial town of Dimapur following the ILP system.
 In July 2022, Upadhyay filed a PIL through his son for implementation of common dress code across the schools in the country.

 Social

 Upadhyay has challenged certain sections 2,3 and 4 of the Places of Worship Act 1991.
-In February 2022, following the suicide of a school girl Lavanya in Tamil Nadu alleging pressure to convert to Christianity, Upadhyay filed a PIL to regulate deceptive religious conversions.
+In February 2022, following the suicide of a school girl in Tamil Nadu alleging pressure to convert to Christianity, Upadhyay filed a PIL to regulate deceptive religious conversions.
 In March 2022, Upadhyay made a plea in the Supreme Court for identifying minorities at state level.
 This meant the Hindu community would be eligible for minority status in at least 10 states of India.
-In April 2022, Upadhyaya filed a plea in Delhi HC challenging the constitutional validity of the Wakf board.
+In April 2022, Upadhyaya filed a plea in Delhi HC challenging the constitutional validity of the Wakf Board.